-This will trigger the development of the 5G device ecosystem in India for users to experience 5G as and when it’s available in India and even in other parts of the world, the company said.
+The company said that this will trigger the development of the 5G device ecosystem in India for users to experience 5G as and when it’s available in India and even in other parts of the world.

 SA architecture is one of the mainstream architectures of future 5G networks.